EberlyODL/chem202/pla-lecture-24.md

 Ethers and sulfides are named two different ways.
 One is according to a common nomenclature system and the other, the IUPAC (International Union of Pure and Applied Chemistry) system.
 Both systems are used, so we will cover the basics of both.

 Ethers contain a C-O-C arrangement while sulfides are the sulfur analogs with a C-S-C arrangement.
 The common system is quite simple.
 Name the two alkyl groups on either side followed by the name "ether" or "sulfide."
 The alkyl groups are listed alphabetically.
-In the case where the two alkyl groups are identical, the prefix "di-" is used in front of the alky groups.
+In the case where the two alkyl groups are identical, the prefix "di-" is used in front of the name.
 Examples are shown below: